salim-b/flatpak-docs/docs/sandbox-permissions.rst

 Reserved Paths
 ``````````````

-The following paths and subpaths of them are reserved and asking access
+The following paths and their subpaths are reserved and asking access
 to them with ``--filesystem`` will have no effect::

 /app, /bin, /dev, /etc, /lib, /lib32, /lib64, /proc, /run/flatpak, /run/host, /sbin, /usr

-The entire ``/run`` is not allowed but all subpaths of ``/run`` except
+The entire ``/run`` is not allowed, but all subpaths of ``/run`` except
 ``/run/flatpak, /run/host`` are allowed to be exposed via
 ``--filesystem``.
 Additionally, if ``/var/run`` on the host is a symlink to
 ``../run``, exposing it or a subpath of it, is not allowed.

-Additionally the following directories from host need to be explicitly
+Additionally the following directories from the host need to be explicitly
 requested with ``--filesystem`` and are not available with
 ``home, host, host-os, host-etc`` by default: